QSavvy/Goat-Game-Public-Modes/README.md

 The modes Ive made for Subrosa
 ## PLEASE READ THIS!!!!!

-These are some of the plugins I've made for subrosa.
+These are some of the modes I've made for subrosa.

 *Please give credit for anything taken from here.*

 ## Things to keep in mind

-Alot of these plugins are janky, broken, or made for very specific use cases.
+Alot of these modes are janky, broken, or made for very specific use cases.

 *These files are JANKY, BROKEN, OR MADE FOR VERY SPECIFIC USE CASES.*